SQLitis/monsters/README.rst

 If you can't rebuke dragons, you can cross-breed a puppeteer with a dragon (preferably one immune to fire or acid), then cross-breed the result with a troll, then mummify the grandchild, then rebuke and command the mummified half-troll quarter-dragon puppeteer.

-You know, Imcarnate Construct makes me wonder.
+You know, Incarnate Construct makes me wonder.
 What templates can convert a non-living creature into a living creature?

 .. code-block:: bash